aws-amplify/amplify-swift/CONTRIBUTING.md

 If there isn't one already, open an issue describing what you intend to contribute.
 It's useful to communicate in advance, because sometimes, someone is already working in this space, so maybe it's worth collaborating with them instead of duplicating the efforts.

-### Step 2: Design (optional)
+### Step 2: Design

-In some cases, it is useful to seek for feedback on the design of your planned implementation.
-This is useful when you plan a big change or feature, or you want advice on what would be the best path forward.
+In some cases, it is useful and mandatory to seek for feedback on the design of your planned implementation.
+This is useful when you plan a breaking change or large feature, or you want advice on what would be the best path forward.

 The GitHub issue is sufficient for such discussions, and can be sufficient to get clarity on what you plan to do.
 Make sure you tag any members of the Amplify iOS team so we can help guide you: @kneekey23, @lawmicha, @wooj2, @palpatim, @royjit, @drochetti, @phani-srikar.